swetoast/automation/airconditioner/readme.md

 - `outdoor_temp`: Average outdoor temperature.
 - `current_dew_point`: Current dew point from the weather forecast.
 - `current_cloud_coverage`: Current cloud coverage from the weather forecast.
+- `current_wind_speed`: Current wind speed from the weather forecast.
+- `current_humidity`: Current humidity from the weather forecast.
 - `humidity_difference`: Difference in humidity (outside versus inside).
 - `temp_difference`: Difference in temperature (outside versus inside).
 - `sun_state`: State of the sun (above or below the horizon).